wassimans/polkabind/README.md

 exposes a single, ergonomic Swift API.

 # What’s in examples/ ?
-A ready to launch iOS project, you just need to import the Polkabind Swift package.
+A ready to launch iOS project, featuring a balance transfer of from *Alice*'s account to *Bob*'s account.
+You can check the accounts initial balances after launching a local node with Chopsticks (see below).

 ```
 examples/